k88hudson/git-flight-rules/README.md

 (my-branch)$ git merge --abort
 ```

-This command is available since git version >= 1.7.4
+This command is available since Git version >= 1.7.4

 <a name="check-if-all-commits-on-a-branch-are-merged"></a>
 ### Check if all commits on a branch are merged